j-steinbach/j-steinbach.github.io/src/content/blog/music.md

 public: true
 ---

-Lot's of German music :)
+Lot's of (German) music :) I mainly list albums I can remember I listened to a lot, as naming every single song and artist I like would go beyond scope _fast_.

 ## 1970: Santana — Abraxas (US)